 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Certain medicines may affect the way TRODELVY works.

 These are not all of the possible side effects of TRODELVY.
 Call your doctor for medical advice about side effects.
-You may report side effects to FDA at 1-800-FDA-1088.
+You are encouraged to report negative side effects of prescription drugs to the FDA.
+Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.

 Please click to see Important Facts about TRODELVY, including Important Warning.